richardbiely/gaia-ecs/README.md

 ```

 ## Delayed execution
 Sometimes you need to delay executing a part of the code for later.
-This can be achieved via CommandBuffers.<br/>
+This can be achieved via CommandBuffers.

-CommandBuffer is a container used to record commands in the order in which they were requested at a later point in time.<br/>
+CommandBuffer is a container used to record commands in the order in which they were requested at a later point in time.

-Typically you use them when there is a need to perform a structural change (adding or removing an entity or component) while iterating chunks.<br/>
+Typically you use them when there is a need to perform structural changes (adding or removing an entity or component) while iterating chunks.

 Performing an unprotected structural change is undefined behavior and most likely crashes the program.
 However, using a CommandBuffer you can collect all requests first and commit them when it is safe.

 ```cpp
 ecs::CommandBuffer cb;
 q.ForEach([&](Entity e, const Position& p) {